TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Caption.md

 <br />

-In the server response we can enumerate some technology information:
+From the server response, we can gather some technology information:

 <br />